 Go down onto the beach to find Merlin’s face etched into the rocks.
 Visit Camlann Battlefield, the place where King Arthur met Mordred for his final battle.
 The Arthurian Centre helps to bring legends of old to life, and you can also see an ancient engraved stone, which is often said to be King Arthur’s Grave.
 Pass by the nearby town of Camelot, thought by some people to have been the site where Camelot was located.
 Follow the looped walk on the cliffs for great views, nature, and historic ruins.
 See the quaint buildings of Tintagel Church and Tintagel Old Post Office.
 Relax in a tranquil and serene setting at St. Nectan’s Glen and admire the beautiful waterfall of St. Nectan’s Kieve.

 What to do there: Call into the visitor centre at the Old Smithy to discover the village’s delights.
 Take a walk through the pretty harbour and visit the charming local churches.
 Pop into the pottery shop to browse and buy and find unusual souvenirs in Uncle Paul’s Emporium.
-Walk parts of the South West Coast Path and explore the surrounding scenic terrain.
-One of the main things to do in Boscastle is visiting the fascinating Museum of Witchcraft.
+Walk parts of the South West Coast Path (with a reusable travel water bottle) and explore the surrounding scenic terrain.
+One of the main things to do in Boscastle is visit the fascinating Museum of Witchcraft.
 This really is a Cornwall must-do for fans of the strange and quirky!
 You’ll find the biggest collection of items (more than 3,000!) related to magic, sorcery, witchcraft, the ethereal, and the occult of anywhere else across the globe!

 Why it’s awesome: The pretty village of Pendeen can be found within the Cornwall Area of Outstanding Natural Beauty and at the bottom of Carn Eanes hill.
 Stories of smuggling surround the area.
 There are several well-maintained footpaths that let visitors explore and enjoy the natural splendour and the village’s buildings are quaint and atmospheric.
 There’s an old tin mine close to the village, and mining has believed to have taken place in the area for around three millennia.
 Many of the village’s homes were built to accommodate mine workers.
 There are fascinating ancient sites close to hand and many visitors are surprised by the diversity the small village offers.